james-w-angelo/basics-of-javascript/README.md

-# basics-of-javascript
+# Basics of Javascript
-Basics of javaScript
+Basics of JavaScript